ferjorosa/ferjorosa.github.io/_posts/2025-12-11-ai-writing.md

 title: "Some reflections on AI and Creativity"
 date: 2025-12-11
 categories: blog
 description: "Can we use AI as a tool without losing ourselves?
-I think so, we probably need to stay connected to why we create things in the first place."
+I think so, as long as we stay connected to why we create things in the first place."
 tags: [Reflections]
 ---